-- 2.4.3.2.3^{} Landfilling: The hazardous material/wastes shall be subjected to detoxification (neutralization) procedures before any landfilling.
-The following conditions shall be satisfied, when and if, the option adopted is landfilling.

-- (1) An application for site approval shall be made to the Director, Petroleum Resources.

-- (2) A feasibility study is conducted by the operator to determine the suitability of the area/site for landfilling.
-The following information/characteristic shall be made available to the Director of Petroleum Resources, with the application for site approval.
+- 2.4.3.2.3 Landfilling: The hazardous material/wastes shall be subjected to detoxification (neutralization) procedures before any landfilling.
+The following conditions shall be satisfied, when and if, the option adopted is landfilling. - 1) An application for site approval shall be made to the Director, Petroleum Resources. - 2) A feasibility study is conducted by the operator to determine the

-- (a) Detailed description of site with relation to the following: .
+- a.
+Detailed description of site with relation to the following: .

 - Past and present land use

 - Geology/soil properties/hydrogeology

 - Hydrologic balance, and

 - Highest seasonal groundwater level.

-- (b) Detailed description of the facility design including maps and drawings and a discussion of the following:
+- b.
+Detailed description of the facility design including maps and drawings and a discussion of the following:

 - Site layout

 - Proposed waste application technique

 - Drainage Control, and

 - Proposed waste loading rate.

-(c) Detailed information concerning;
+- c.
+Detailed information concerning;

+- sampling and testing of incoming waste

+- Complete physical and chemical properties of waste, which should include;

+- ⇒ PH

-- sampling and testing of incoming waste - Complete physical and chemical properties of waste, which should include; - PH - Total metals contents for Arsenic, Barium, Cadmium, Chromium, Lead, Mercury, Silver, Zinc, Vanadium, Nickel, - Oil and Grease Content (% dry weight) - Soluble salts and cationic distributions:- - electrical conductivity EC in mmhos/cm - sodium adsorption ration-SAR - exchangeable sodium percentage ESP(%) - cation exchange capacity CEC (milliequivalents/100 gm soil) - (d) The escavated landfill shall have one (1) continuous meter of re-compacted or natural clay/cement having a hydraulic conductivity not greater than 1×10^{-7} cm/sec. at the sides and bottom.
-The liners include but not limited to the following: - (i) Natural clay having a hydraulic conductivity of less than $1 \ge 10^{-7}$ cm/sec. - (ii) Soil mixed with cement, clay-type, and/or other additives to produce a barrier with a hydraulic conductivity of less than 1×10^{-7} cm/sec. - (iii) Manufactured liner (synthetic material) that exceeds the hydraulic conductivity requirement and that shall also satisfy the following definitions:
+- ➡ Total metals contents for Arsenic, Barium, Cadmium, Chromium, Lead, Mercury, Silver, Zinc, Vanadium, Nickel,

+- ⇒ Oil and Grease Content (% dry weight)

+- Soluble salts and cationic distributions:-

+- ⇒ electrical conductivity EC in mmhos/cm

+- ⇒ sodium adsorption ration-SAR

+- \Rightarrow exchangeable sodium percentage ESP(%)

+- ⇒ cation exchange capacity CEC (milliequivalents/100 gm soil)

+- c) The escavated landfill shall have one (1) continuous meter of re-compacted or natural clay/cement having a hydraulic conductivity not greater than 1×10^{-7} cm/sec. at the sides and bottom.
+The liners include but not limited to the following:

+- i.
+Natural clay having a hydraulic conductivity of less than 1×10^{-7} cm/sec.

+- ii.
+Soil mixed with cement, clay-type, and/or other additives to produce a barrier with a hydraulic conductivity of less than 1×10^{-7} cm/sec.

+- iii.
+Manufactured liner (synthetic material) that exceeds the hydraulic conductivity requirement and that shall also satisfy the following definitions:

-- Parameter or Test' Standard
+- Parameter or Test'

 - Thickness (average) >2.6 mm

-- Breaking Strength 6.33 Kg/m^2
+- Breaking Strength

-• Bursting Strength 9.85 Kg/m^2
+- Bursting Strength

-• Tearing Strength 1.76 Kg/m^2

-• Seam Strength 3.52 Kg/m^2
+- 9.85 Kg/m2 1.76 Kg/m2